 duplicate of another pre-existing issue or is invalid

-For enhancement, documentation, and design issues, the lifecycle looks very similar but the details are different:
+For enhancement, documentation, and style issues, the lifecycle looks very similar but the details are different:

 the issue is waiting for triage